Ask Phyllis: a blog series of frequently asked real estate questions.

 Dear Phyllis,

-My Realtor has retired, and she has referred her clients to her son.
-I plan to move to Arizona to be near my sister and met with the son to discuss listing my home.
-I have been in my home for over thirty years and believe it to be very well maintained.
-He criticized nearly every aspect of it.
-He even pointed out that some of my bathroom fixtures were different.
-I never noticed that I have a wood towel bar, and some brass and silver accessories.
-He thinks they should all match.
-He then suggested that I hire his gardener and house painter.
-I just wonder if this is a scam.
-I know homes are selling as soon as the sign goes up, so all of this seems very unnecessary.
+My Realtor has retired, and she referred her clients to her son.
+As a result, I met with him to discuss listing my home, as I plan to move to Arizona to be near my sister.
+I have lived in my home for more than thirty years and believe it has been very well maintained.
+However, he criticized nearly every aspect of it.
+For example, he pointed out that some of my bathroom fixtures do not match.
+I had never even noticed that I have a wood towel bar along with brass and silver accessories.
+According to him, they should all coordinate.

 Christina